mmendino/mmendino.github.io/_posts/2025-11-21-Knitting-Aid-Update.md

 ---
 layout: post
-title: Update on the Knitting-Aid
+title: the Knitting-Aid, Update One
 subtitle: How the project is going >.<
 author: Melissa Mendino Solano
 tags: [final project, update]